 Want to open a new account with EDF Energy?

 You can sign up via the EDF Energy website.
 Get a quote by answering a few questions about your energy needs using the quote tool, choose the best tariff for you and sign up online.
 EDF Energy will send you a welcome pack with a copy of your account details and your new contract.

 If you sell a property with a renewable energy system connected to the grid, you should speak to your solicitor about transferring ownership correctly.

-EDF require you to send them proof of ownership before they will start paying you.
-Again, you should complete a change of ownership form and email it to Feedintariffs@EDFEnergy.com or send it by post to: Green Hub, EDF Energy, Gadeon House, Grenadier Road, Exeter EX1 3UT
+EDF Energy requires you to send proof of ownership before the supplier will start paying you.
+You should complete a change of ownership form and email it to Feedintariffs@EDFEnergy.com or send it by post to Green Hub, EDF Energy, Gadeon House, Grenadier Road, Exeter EX1 3UT.

 Log in to your MyAccount page and inform EDF that you have moved.
 They will estimate your usage or use any opening reading given by the new occupant of your former property to calculate your final bill and close your account.

 2. Can I take my HeatSmart thermostat with me?